Special Educational Needs (Information) Act 2008

 The Special Educational Needs (Information) Act 2008 (c 11) is an Act of the Parliament of the United Kingdom.
 The Bill had cross-party support.
 It was supported by charities across the education sector.

+Background

+The Bercow review, commissioned by the Government and conducted by Conservative MP, John Bercow, found that information on services was difficult to find.

+Legislative passage

+The legislation was passed as a private member's bill.

+Provisions

+The Act requires the Government to publish an annual report on the services provided for children with SEN.

 Section 1 - Information about children with special educational needs

 This section inserted sections 332C to E, and preceding cross-heading, into the Education Act 1996.
 It came into force on 1 January.

 Section 2 - Short title, commencement and extent

 This section came into force on 21 July 2008.

+Reception

+The legislation was supported by Treehouse, an autism charity; the Special Educational Consortium and Every Disabled Child Matters.
+The Local Government Association described the legislation as unnecessary.

+Further developments

+The Government launched a review on what information should be provided to parents, which was tied to the implementation of the Act.